 It is possible to get an idea of how the amount and type of housing and other land uses in the community are changing over time by using information from the Sheldon Grand List.
-Table 9 shows the number of parcels categorized by their land use
+The table on the right shows the number of parcels categorized by their land use in Sheldon in 2023.

-According to the most recent Sheldon Annual Report, 53 permits were filed in 2020.
-Of those permits, six were new homes, nine were additions, three were garages, and the remainder were decks, barns, sheds, etc.
+According to the most recent Sheldon Annual Report, 47 permits were filed in 2023.
+Of those permits, 13 were new homes and the remainder were decks, barns, sheds, garages, additions, etc.